Skip to main content

 For men experiencing andropause, a standard protocol often involves weekly intramuscular or subcutaneous injections of Testosterone Cypionate.
 This provides a stable, exogenous source of the primary male androgen.
 However, introducing external testosterone can cause the HPG axis to downregulate its own production.

-The hypothalamus senses high and stops sending the GnRH signal, which in turn halts LH and FSH production, leading to testicular atrophy and reduced endogenous testosterone synthesis.
+The hypothalamus senses high testosterone levels and stops sending the GnRH signal, which in turn halts LH and FSH production, leading to testicular atrophy and reduced endogenous testosterone synthesis.
 To counteract this, two key ancillary medications are often included:

 • Gonadorelin ∞ This is a synthetic form of GnRH.
 By administering it subcutaneously twice a week, it directly stimulates the pituitary to continue producing LH and FSH, thereby maintaining testicular function and preserving a degree of natural testosterone production.
 This is a critical safety and efficacy component for long-term TRT.